dnguyenv/seebot/README.md

-# Thien An Bot Lightup
+# Thien An Bot Sees and Reads

 This recipe guides you through how to connect your Raspberry Pi to IBM Watson services and make a simple robot which can listen to your commands, recognize objects, report back in voice.
 It can also read text content in English.